Alex Winter: Personal life

 Winter was married to Sonya Dawson, with whom he had a son, born in 1998.
 The couple later divorced.
 In 2010, he married Ramsey Ann Naito.
 They have two children.

 Winter maintains dual British and American citizenship.

-On February 2, 2018, Winter revealed that he was molested by an older man at age 13 while he was acting on Broadway.
-Winter refused to name his abuser, but revealed he is coping with PTSD since the incident, saying “I had extreme PTSD for many, many years, and that will wreak havoc on you."
+In 2018, Winter revealed that he suffered "intense and prolonged" child sexual abuse at the hands of an older man while acting on Broadway.
+Winter refused to name his abuser, stating he is deceased.
+He has said that he experienced PTSD due to the abuse, saying, "I had extreme PTSD for many, many years, and that will wreak havoc on you."

+In September 2025, Winter signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."